Shlomo Sawilowsky

-Shlomo S. Sawilowsky was professor of educational statistics and Distinguished Faculty Fellow at Wayne State University in Detroit, Michigan, where he has received teaching, mentoring, and research awards.
+Shlomo S. Sawilowsky (1954 - 11 January 2021) was a professor of educational statistics and Distinguished Faculty Fellow at Wayne State University in Detroit, Michigan, where he has received teaching, mentoring, and research awards.

 Academic career

 Sawilowsky obtained his Ph.D. in 1985 at the University of South Florida.
 He was inducted into the USF chapter of the Phi Kappa Phi honor society on May 17, 1981, when he received his M.A.
 In 2008 Sawilowsky served as president of the American Educational Research Association Special Interest Group/Educational Statisticians.
 He served as an Assistant Dean in the College of Education at WSU.
 Along with Miodrag Lovric (Serbia) and C. R. Rao (India), he was nominated for the 2013 Nobel Peace Prize for his contributions to the International Encyclopedia of Statistical Science.

 Contributions to applied statistics and social/behavioral sciences

 In 2000, the AMSTAT News, a publication of the American Statistical Association, described Professor Sawilowsky's award of Distinguished Faculty Fellow "in recognition of Sawilowsky's outstanding scholarly achievements in applied statistics, psychometrics, and experimental design in education and psychology."